Fact checkedFact Checked

 What Are Probiotics?

 The digestive system is home to over 400 different types of bacteria.
-Since 70% of the immune system is found in your gut, ensuring that the microbiota is healthy and balanced is critical.
+Since 70% of the immune system is found in your gut, ensuring the microbiota is healthy and balanced is critical.
 Consuming fermented foods with probiotics like kimchi, tempeh, miso, and sauerkraut is highly beneficial for the body.
-Probiotics are used to support gut bacteria and health, treat inflammation, heal acne, promote weight loss, and curb appetite.
+Probiotics support gut bacteria and health, treat inflammation, heal acne, promote weight loss, and curb appetite.

 Some people may accidentally interchange probiotic and prebiotic foods, but they are different and should not be confused as the same thing.
 Probiotics and prebiotics both offer unique health benefits for gut bacteria and overall digestive health.
 So, what are probiotics?
 Probiotics are living strains of bacteria added to foods that support diverse, balanced gut microbiota.
 Prebiotics are plant fibers that help nourish good bacteria within the gut.
 Some examples of prebiotic foods include asparagus, garlic, leek, and flaxseeds.